bmquiroz/playbooks/README4.md

 ### Prerequisites

-The following dependencies must be installed on the Ansible workstation that will be used to deploy swarm clusters.
+The following dependencies must be installed on the workstation that will be used to manage CloudFormation stacks.

 ```
-Ansible workstation:
+Workstation:
 - Boto3
 - AWS CLI
 - Python 3